darioblanco/fastapi-example/README.md

 - Python 3.11 or superior: e.g. `brew install python3`
 - Poetry: e.g. `brew install poetry`
+- Prettier: e.g. `brew install prettier`
+- Docker Compose (or Podman Compose): alternatively `podman` or `docker`

+These essential dependencies are verified by `make init`.

 Then you can perform the following commands: